snehaheda/payments-library/REST-API/REST-API-Docs/REST_API_Documentation.md

   Fill out all the field values __from your own org__ (the default settings are referring to blackthorn.io's test org).

   * __Endpoint__ : your payment360 REST API's endpoint (see section one in this document)
-  * __Publishable key__ : copy this field value from your org's Payment Gateway
+  * __Publishable Key__ : copy this field value from your org's Payment Gateway
   * __Payment Gateway Id__ : your org's Payment Gateway Id (please note that your Payment Gateway should be connected to Stripe before testing the REST API)
   * __Contact Id__ : An Id of an arbitrary Contact from your org
   * __Account Id__ : An Id of an arbitrary Account from your org
   * __Customer Id__ : An Id of an arbitrary Stripe Customer.
-Therefore, you should have at least one Stripe Custmer registered, otherwise some test cases will fail.
+Therefore, you should have at least one Stripe Customer registered, otherwise some test cases will fail.

   Click __Start Tests__ button.